InseeFrLab/s3-operator/README.md

   # This is split over two different parameters, although there is only one actual quota
   #   - "default" is required, and is used as the baseline
   #   - "override" is optional, and as the name implies, takes precedence over "default"
-  # Though clumsy, this pattern (for lack of a better word) allows to easily track the growth
+  # Though clumsy, this pattern (for lack of a better word) allows to easily change the
-  # of any given bucket.
+  # default quota for every buckets without impacting the ones that might have received
+  # a manual change.
 If this is not useful to you, you can safely skip using "override".
   quota:
     default: 10000000
     # override: 20000000